CPF-CADT/DB-Adminstration-Computer-Store/README.md

 # Computer Shop E Commerce System

 A robust and fully-featured database administration project designed for managing the operations of a computer shop.
+[Video Presentation](https://www.youtube.com/watch?v=imkKAmcyXGE)

 ## Table of Contents